Tariq1337/cse469-bchoc-project-G21-Spring-25-/README.md

 - `BCHOC_PASSWORD_CREATOR` → used for:
   - `add`
   - `remove`
-- Owner roles (any of these can act as “owner”):
+- Owner roles (any of these can act as “owner” for checkin/checkout/history/show/summary when password is required):
   - `BCHOC_PASSWORD_POLICE`
   - `BCHOC_PASSWORD_LAWYER`
   - `BCHOC_PASSWORD_ANALYST`